haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   The ``gnatmem`` utility monitors dynamic allocation and deallocation activity in a program, and displays information about incorrect deallocations and possible sources of memory leaks.
-  It is designed to work in association with a static runtime library only and in this context provides three types of information:
+  It is designed to work for fixed-position executables in association with a static runtime library only and in this context provides three types of information:

   * General information concerning memory management, such as the total number of allocations and deallocations, the amount of allocated